alexhchao/factor_attribution/README.md

 ## by Alex Chao

 Package used to analyze a portfolio and run custom holdings-based factor attributions that calculates risk and return contributions.
-I always found this stuff to be confusing so wanted to code it up myself to understand it better.

 ### Resources
 - Active Portfolio Management, Grinold and Kahn, 2000